perwin/pyimfit/README.md

 PyImfit can also be installed into a conda environment on macOS or Linux, via

     $ conda install -c conda-forge perwin::pyimfit

-Note that this only works for Python 3.10 or later.